mac-can/PCBUSB-Utilities/README.md

 This repo offers two command line tools that are build upon the PCBUSB library:
 - `can_moni` to view incoming CAN messages
 - `can_test` to test CAN communication

-Both tools run as a standalone program, therefor it is not necessary to install the PCBUSB library to run them.

 ### can_moni